Glow (Spandau Ballet song): Release and commercial performance

 Spandau Ballet's contract with Chrysalis Records included complete control over which songs were put out as singles, and since they had already planned for "Muscle Bound" to be one of them, they decided to include "Glow" with it on its 7- and 12-inch releases.
 They continued their idea of using the same motif on the cover art for both the Journeys to Glory album and singles, and Graham Smith did a cover for each song on the "Muscle Bound"/"Glow" releases, with the artwork for "Glow" on the front of the 12-inch single and the back of the 7-inch and vice versa.
 Smith was inspired by the works of John Flaxman for both covers.

 "Glow" was issued in the UK as a double A-side single with "Muscle Bound" on 27 March 1981.
 The 7-inch began 10 weeks on the UK pop chart on 4 April and got as high as number 10.
+The extended version of "Glow" was also released as a cassette single entitled "Act I" with the same catalogue number as the vinyl releases, however side 2 contained "To Cut a Long Story Short" and "The Freeze", while "Muscle Bound" was not present.
 In the US, the 12-inch mix of "Glow" charted by itself on the Disco Top 100 and got as high as number 62.

 The band was putting the finishing touches on Journeys to Glory when Kemp started working on "Glow", so it was not on the original 1981 album release.
 The 2010 CD reissue, however, included the 7- and 12-inch versions as well as a recording of the song taken from a March 1981 BBC session.